 There are three major things you should keep in mind when it comes to effective email marketing:

 - Periodic Newsletters.
 The first type of marketing that will keep your law firm or client-based business in play is to have some substantive content sent to your email list on a regular basis.
 That means you should have a monthly “newsletter” or email update that just tells the recipient about recent firm successes.

 - Targeted Mailings.
 If you are capable of getting some basic distinguishing information about the people on your email list, then you can be sure to send out specific subject-matter emails to those on the list who you think would have an interest in the subject.
 These mailings could be more, or less, frequent than your monthly newsletter, depending upon your strategy.

 - Quick Inquiry Response.
 Did you know that over 85% of law firms take three or more days to get back to someone who has filled out a firm’s online contact form?
 That is not a good first impression.
 If you want to instantly distinguish yourself from the pack, have an automated response generated right after someone fills out your online contact form.
 That way the person who contacted you knows that you are responsive.
 Then a good client relationship can build from there.

 Emails Are Not Great For Planting the Seed, But They Are Great For Cultivating the Ground

 It is important to recognize that email marketing is not the best way to get new client leads.
-Pay-per-click, or SEO-type marketing are better suited to that “seed planting” task.
+Pay-per-click or SEO-type marketing is better suited to that “seed planting” task.
 However, once you have an interested person’s email, you can cultivate that relationship effectively with the email strategy discussed above.

 There is so much more about email marketing that we can discuss, be sure to contact us at Oamii, South Florida’s leading digital marketing agency, to learn more.
 We have the ability to handle the type of personalized digital marketing that you need to succeed.
 Call one of our South Florida digital marketing agency professionals at 561-228-4111, or fill out our online contact sheet today.